tbogdala/sentient_core/README.md

 to load the BERT models for generating vector embeddings.
 As is, the project should build including `sentence_similarity_cuda` as a default feature, allowing accelleration for cuda compatible devices.
 When other backends become available, different `sentence_similarity` feature groups will be added, but it is recommended to just disable the feature if it cannot be hardware accellerated.
+Currently it is known not to build on Windows with Cuda accelleration.

 ```bash